Eating disorder therapy

-****Have Regular visits with a Primary Care Doctor to monitor for medical stability****
+• You must maintain regular medical check-ins with a Primary Care Physician to monitor for medical stability.

 Signs and Symptoms of Anorexia Nervosa